Amina Salum Ali

 Amina Salum Ali (born 24 October 1956) is a Tanzanian politician.
 She is the African Union former Ambassador to the United States since 2007.
-Succeeded by Arikana Chihombori Quao who became the second African Union Ambassador to the United States of America in 2017. now is the she minister of trade and Industry in Zanzibar Government.
+Succeeded by Arikana Chihombori Quao who became the second African Union Ambassador to the United States of America in 2017.
+Now, in 2016 she was appointed the Minister of Trade, Industry and Marketing, in the Zanzibar Government.

 Early life

 She was educated at Lumumba Secondary School.
 She studied economics at the University of Delhi.
 She also has an MBA in marketing from the University of Pune.

 Political career

 In June 2015, she declared her candidacy for the presidency in the 2015 election.